SharePoint/sp-dev-docs/docs/apis/migration-content-package.md

 blob.CreateSnapshot();
 ```

-> [!NOTE]
-> The requirement to use and enforce the latest snapshots on all files is coming in a future build.
-Until then, it will be ignored. @Huan?

 ### Permissions

 To ensure the immutability of source blobs, Migration API accepts an SAS key with only `Read` and `List` access flags set for the content package container.